Elementary and Secondary Education Act

 That depends upon the form of assistance being offered through Title I at the grade level.
 Instructional assistants in the classroom can usually assist all students in the room who qualify.

 If a student qualifies for Title I, are they automatically serviced?

 In most cases qualifying students are serviced.
 However, sometimes the teacher may feel that the help is not needed.
 Or, the student may be receiving help through other services and the teacher may feel that additional help is not necessary.
-Or, as noted above, there may be a waiting list.

 If my child is in the Title I program, does it mean he or she is “way behind”?